jhsu802701/rails_from_scratch_rails5/09-01-user_sign_up.md

 * In your browser, go to the URL http://localhost:3000/users/sign_up .
 (Replace "localhost" and/or "3000" if your setup calls for that.)
 You'll see the standard Devise sign up form.
 The debug window will show that the controller in use is "devise/registrations", and the action in use is "new".

 ### Home Page
+* In this section, you will provide access to the user sign up page from the home page.
 * Replace the contents of the app/views/static_pages/home.html.erb with the following:
 ```
 <% provide(:title, '') %>